 Hughes, H., Bozorgian, H. & Allan, C. (2014).
 School libraries, teacher-librarians and student outcomes: Presenting and using the evidence.
 School Libraries Worldwide, 20(1), 29-50. doi: 10.14265.20.1.004

 Renshaw, P., Baroutsis, A., van Kraayenoord, C., Goos, M., and Dole, S. (2013).
 Teachers using classroom data well: Identifying key features of effective practices.
-Final report.
-Retrieved from https://www.aitsl.edu.au/docs/default-source/default-document-library/teachers-using-classroom-data-well.pdf
+Final report. https://www.aitsl.edu.au/docs/default-source/default-document-library/teachers-using-classroom-data-well.pdf

 Todd, R., Kuhlthau, C. & Heinström, J. (2005).
-School library impact measure SLIM: A toolkit and handbook for tracking and assessing student learning outcomes of guided inquiry through the school library.
-Retrieved from https://cissl.rutgers.edu/sites/default/files/inline-files/slimtoolkit.pdf
+School library impact measure SLIM: A toolkit and handbook for tracking and assessing student learning outcomes of guided inquiry through the school library. https://cissl.rutgers.edu/sites/default/files/inline-files/slimtoolkit.pdf